Martinique - North America

 • Keep evenings flexible

-A stronger first route in Fort-de-France usually means one named anchor like Market-and-waterfront logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Fort-de-France usually means one named anchor like Bibliotheque Schoelcher plus a nearby district block in Fort-de-France city center, Fort-de-France main arrival area, and Fort-de-France evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Waterfront dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Bele An Wout and let the rest of the route stay compact.

 Evenings in Fort-de-France are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.